Vietnam.vn - Nền tảng quảng bá Việt Nam

 MRI images of brain thrombosis and lesions in children

-Imaging results showed diffuse intracranial venous thrombosis, cerebral edema, and brain damage.
+Diagnostic imaging results showed diffuse intracranial venous thrombosis, cerebral edema, and brain damage.

 Blood, urine, and genetic tests revealed that the child had a homozygous mutation in the CBS (cystathionine beta-synthase) gene.
 At this point, the diagnosis was confirmed as homocystinuria.

-According to Associate Professor, Doctor, Doctor Phung Nguyen The Nguyen, Head of the Department of Infectious Resuscitation, Children's Hospital 1, this is a rare genetic disorder that causes the body to lose the ability to process certain amino acids, leading to multi-system disorders of connective tissue, muscles, central nervous system and cardiovascular system.
+According to Associate Professor, Doctor, Doctor Phung Nguyen The Nguyen, Head of the Department of Infectious Diseases, Children's Hospital 1, this is a rare genetic disorder that causes the body to lose the ability to process certain amino acids, leading to multi-system disorders of connective tissue, muscles, central nervous system and cardiovascular system.

 The team continued to actively resuscitate the child with invasive mechanical ventilation, sedation, vasopressors, anti-cerebral edema, and thrombosis treatment.
 At the same time, the child was started on treatment for the cause with high doses of pyridoxine combined with folate and vitamin B12.
 A methionine-reduced diet was implemented with the advice of nutritionists.